 The incubation period (the time between eating contaminated food and the onset of symptoms) can be as short as a few hours or as long as several weeks.
 The symptoms include: feeling sick; vomiting; diarrhea; stomach cramps; abdominal pain; loss of appetite; a high temperature; chills.
 Some toxins can cause food poisoning within a much shorter time.
 In these cases, vomiting is the main symptom.

-Most cases of food poisoning do not require medical treatment.
+Health Warning: Most cases of food poisoning do not require medical treatment.
 However, you should seek medical advice if you have any of the following signs or symptoms:

 Herbal Remedies for Food Poisoning